b-fin/kosh-shell/README.md

 For the grammar, I based it largely on that specified by POSIX (since it was my starting point for learning shell operation), making accommodations for KOSH-specific functionality (for instance, we have no need for `&&` or `||` constructs, but we do have a particular `set` syntax).

 For the program itself, it largely evolved from my knowledge of Flex/Bison: I knew the program would need to parse input and that an effective way of operating on that input is to create an AST, so I started with the lexer and parser and based the AST on that.
+The Flex/Bison specification files turned out to be vastly underpowered; in the future, I would like to relocate the variable expansion capability from the .cpp source files to the lexer itself, for starters, and continue adding advanced features afterwards.

 Of note about the KOSH AST interface is that each kind of node is a separate class, rather than a level in a hierarchy of classes as is typical.
 This choice was made largely because I had limited time to (re)learn C++ for this project, so I chose to focus on the aspects of the language I thought would be most immediately useful and simultaneously simple to implement, and unfortunately class inheritance was not one of those for me (whether this was a reasonable decision is entirely debatable).
 In addition, the relatively low number of distinct grammatical elements made it feasible to implement each as a separate class.
 In an early version of the project, I had the `execute` functionality embedded within the AST itself, which turned out to be incredibly unwieldy, so it was implemented in the Shell interface instead.